 - Or get creative and add to lentil salad with turmeric or beet orange salad for a zesty punch!

 The combination of gooseberries, olive oil and fenugreek seeds explodes with high nutritional value.

-Gooseberries are low in calories and excellent sources of vitamin C and phytochemicals which have several health-benefiting effects against cancer, ageing, inflammation and neurological diseases.
+Gooseberries are low in calories, high in fiber and excellent sources of vitamins E and C and antioxidants such as phytonutrients.
+All of these have several health-benefiting effects against cancer, aging, inflammation and neurological diseases. (source)

-The health benefits of olive oil are well known with all the antioxidants, phytonutrients and heart-healthy monounsaturated fats.
+Extra virgin olive oil is well known for all the antioxidants, phytonutrients, and heart-healthy monounsaturated fats.

 Looking for more sides?

 ★★★★★Did you try this recipe?
 Please give a star rating in the comments below.★★★★★